csudcy/outcade/README.md

 TODO:
- * Clear all events from Outlook
  * Holiday vs bank holiday
  * Am vs pm
- * Sync more months
- * Sync in single shot
+ * Clear all events from Outlook
  * About page
  * Fix timezone
  * Deal with other scenarios